jurjanpaul/lang-clojure-smart-indent/README.md

 This package implements Clojure language support for the [CodeMirror](https://codemirror.net/) code editor.

 !!
-Now supports Smart Indent.
+This fork supports Smart Indent.
+However, I don't want to keep this fork, now that I see a possibility that 'Clojure Smart Indent' may work as a separate extension after all.
+Still figuring out the details.

 ## API Reference
 <dl>